rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If set to true the bluetooth address will be displayed as a barcode on the screen during the pairing process, initiated by calling &lsquo;enable&rsquo; on a bluetooth scanner.
+If set to true the bluetooth address will be displayed as a barcode on the screen during the pairing process, initiated by calling 'enable' on a bluetooth scanner.
 Not all devices support this functionality.
-Note you must specify this parameter before or within the call to &lsquo;enable&rsquo;.</p>
+Note you must specify this parameter before or within the call to 'enable'.
 ####Access